Uriopass/inline_tweak/README.md

 Tweak any number literal directly from your code, changes to the source appear while running the program.
 It works by parsing the file when a change occurs.
-Beware though, since it only has access to the file and line information, you cannot use two tweak!(..) on the same line.

 The library is minimal, only requiring the lazy_static dependency to hold modified values.
 In release mode, the tweaking code is disabled and compiled away.